Destination details of this 11 Days Ha Giang Motorbike Tours could be found at the end of this page

 8th day: Lang Son – Hanoi.

 Important!
-Ha Giang Immigration Police office issues one permit for each person and luckily we could get this permit through the hotel where we stay.
+Ha Giang Immigration Police office issues one permit for each person and luckily we could get this permit at the hotel where we stay.
 You need to give us your original passport to get the permit.

 This program is flexible, the following is just a standard itinerary, we will customize to suit your riding skills and to meet your expectations.